TYPO3 vs WordPress: an honest comparison

 Practical Recommendation for TYPO3 Extensions

-Important Distinction: Extensions that are registered IN the TER have the possibility of a security review by the official team – regardless of whether you install them via TER or Composer/Packagist (Composer is even preferred!).
+The key distinction: extensions registered IN the TER are eligible for a security review by the official team – whether you install them via the TER or via Composer/Packagist (Composer is, in fact, preferred!).

-However: Extensions that are ONLY available on GitHub/Packagist (NOT registered in the TER) lie completely outside the security scope.
-For these, pay special attention to: code quality, update frequency, community support, and the reputation of the maintainers.
+However: extensions available ONLY on GitHub/Packagist (and NOT registered in the TER) fall entirely outside that security scope.
+For those, pay close attention to code quality, update frequency, community support, and the maintainers' reputation.

 No system is secure per se

 Both systems are only as secure as their configuration and maintenance.
-Regular updates, hardened servers, WAF (Web Application Firewall), and security monitoring are mandatory – regardless of the CMS.
+Regular updates, hardened servers, a WAF (web application firewall), and security monitoring are mandatory – whichever CMS you choose.

 WordPress → TYPO3